 Requirements Description Activity Installer must install a product which meets the product criteria below.
 Product criteria (33A: Fan motor in a refrigerated display cabinet, or cool room) A fan motor installed onto a fan in a refrigerated cabinet or cold room, that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) that: if an internal rotor motor, has a rated motor output of not more than 600 Watts; or if an external rotor motor, has a rated motor input of not more than 800 Watts designed to be installed onto a fan in a refrigerated cabinet or cold room listed on our Register of Products by the time VEECs are created.
-Product criteria (33B: Fan motor in an air-handling system) A fan motor installed into a ducted fan or partition fan in an air-handling system as defined in ISO 13349:2010 that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) that: Training/licensing Installer must: be a licensed electrician registered with Energy Safe Victoria be a licensed refrigeration technician, and supply their licence number and compliance certificate (where any handling of refrigerant is required) hold other licences which may include a plumbing licence and/or a refrigerant handling licence with the Victorian Building Authority (if it is appropriate to do so for the specific installation).
+Product criteria (33B: Fan motor in an air-handling system) A fan motor installed into a ducted fan or partition fan in an air-handling system as defined in ISO 13349:2010 that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) that: if an internal rotor motor, has a rated motor output of not more than 600 Watts; or if an external rotor motor, has a rated motor input of not more than 800 Watts; and is designed to be installed onto a ducted fan or partition fan in an air-handling system as defined in ISO 13349:2010 listed on our Register of Products by the time VEECs are created.
+Training/licensing Installer must: be a licensed electrician registered with Energy Safe Victoria be a licensed refrigeration technician, and supply their licence number and compliance certificate (where any handling of refrigerant is required) hold other licences which may include a plumbing licence and/or a refrigerant handling licence with the Victorian Building Authority (if it is appropriate to do so for the specific installation).
 Accredited persons must maintain a register of installers' qualifications (electrical licence, and plumbing licence and/or refrigerant handling licence, if required) to confirm installers have the relevant qualifications needed to install refrigeration fan motors.
 Eligible environments and installation limits Business /non-residential premises - no limits

-Requirements Description Evidence For each installation, accredited persons must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
-Non-prescribed Certificate of Electrical Safety detailing the nature and type of work done.
-VBA Compliance Certificate (if required by law) and the details and licence number of a licensed refrigeration technician if the installation included the handling of refrigerant Invoice/proof of purchase listing all products (brand and model) installed.
+Requirements Description Record-keeping For each installation, accredited persons must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
+Non-prescribed Certificate of Electrical Safety detailing the nature and type of work done. • VBA Compliance Certificate (if required by law) and the details and licence number of a licensed refrigeration technician if the installation included the handling of refrigerant Invoice/proof of purchase listing all products (brand and model) installed.
 For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business 'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act and the VEET Regulations and is fit-for-purpose.
 The declaration should also be acknowledged and signed-off by the energy consumer.